enebular/docs/en/Deploy/DeployFlow/Lambda/index.md

 ![](https://i.gyazo.com/913d013b1a9f32b0f6a2698e5a12ec32.png)

-Check the confirmation screen for any mistakes.
-Click on [Create user] if there are no mistakes.
+Check the confirmation screen for any mistakes and Click on [Create user].

 ![](https://i.gyazo.com/f54408921e545524629b666da55fccff.png)